basnijholt/nijho.lt/content/post/nixos-cache/index.md

 # The CUDA compilation nightmare: how I solved 18-hour builds with NixOS

 I recently migrated my entire fleet to NixOS (read my [full migration story](/post/proxmox-migration/)).
-If you use NixOS for machine learning or heavy development, you've probably faced the dreaded "compiling from source" wall.
+If you use NixOS on `unstable` and have heavy dependencies, you've probably faced the dreaded "compiling from source" wall.

-I solved this by building a dedicated, automated build cache that effectively "pins" my entire fleet to a nightly snapshot.
-Here is how it works.
+It starts innocently enough.

 {{% callout note %}}
 **Update:** I recently discovered that a significant part of my "CUDA nightmare" was due to a change in the official CUDA binary cache URL.